 Non-monetary consequences are:

 - Seizure: Seizure of goods u/s 129.
-Released only when penalty & appropriate tax is paid as specified by officer.
+Released only when the penalty & appropriate tax are paid as specified by the officer.

-- Confiscation: Goods and vehicle may be confiscated (Section 130) if intent to evade tax is proven.
+- Confiscation: Goods and vehicles may be confiscated (Section 130) if the intent to evade tax is proven.

 Monetary consequences are:

-- Transporting goods without e-way bill: Penalty of INR 10,000 or 100% of tax sought to be evaded (whichever is higher)
+- Transporting goods without an e-way bill: Penalty of INR 10,000 or 100% of the tax sought to be evaded (whichever is higher)

 - Exempted Goods: Penalty can be 2% of the cargo value or ₹25,000 (whichever is less).

-- Penalty after seizure to release goods are as follows: If Owner comes forward and claims goods: They must pay 100% of Tax Payable.
-If owner does not claim goods: Penalty equivalent to 50% of value of goods.
-Or 200% of taxable valuable (whichever is higher) will be levied.
+- Penalty after seizure to release goods is as follows: If the owner comes forward and claims the goods, they must pay 100% of the tax payable.
+If the owner does not claim the goods: Penalty equivalent to 50% of the value of the goods.
+Or 200% of the taxable value (whichever is higher) will be levied.

-- It is therefore advisable to generate E-way Bill if invoice value exceeds 50,000 INR i.e. national threshold or specific threshold for intra-city and intra-state transportation of goods
+- It is therefore advisable to generate an E-way Bill if the invoice value exceeds 50,000 INR, i.e., the national threshold or the specific threshold for intra-city and intra-state transportation of goods

-- Issue delivery challan, if transporting goods to weighbridge for weighing of goods up to 20km.
-If distance is more than 20km to weighbridge issue an e-way bill
+- Issue a delivery challan if transporting goods to the weighbridge for weighing of goods up to 20km.
+If the distance is more than 20km, the weighbridge issues an e-way bill

-- Generate Part-A of E-way bill if transporting within city or state and value does not exceed specific state’s limit.
+- Generate Part-A of the E-way bill if transporting within the city or state, and the value does not exceed the specific state’s limit.

-- Issue relevant documents if e-way bill is not mandatory, such as delivery challan, receipt or as specified in the act for transportation of goods.
+- Issue relevant documents if the e-way bill is not mandatory, such as delivery challan, receipt, or as specified in the act for transportation of goods.

-Link to similar articles: Section 75 of CGST Act Explained
+Link to similar articles: Section 75 of the CGST Act Explained

 - https://docs.ewaybillgst.gov.in/documents/EWBRules.pdf